NOURISH

 One in four children in the U.S. has a food allergy so you're not alone in your worrying, Googling and label-checking.

-The more prepared you are for every day outings, the more you'll be able to enjoy activities.
+The more prepared you are for everyday outings, the more you'll be able to enjoy activities.

 Prepare snacks and options for your child to have on hand when he or she is going somewhere.
 It always helps to communicate with a parent or guardian about your child's allergies to reinforce the importance of not sharing food.
+Consider sharing these tips with your host for dealing with common food allergies.

 Eating out and socializing helps reinforce to your child that restaurants aren't places to be afraid of.
 Most restaurants have nutrition facts available for menu items and point out which menu items are for a restrictive diet.
 Servers and chefs are used to people inquiring about ingredients, so don't feel ashamed!